- Royal Brussels

 - Brussels, City of the Arts

 From ancient to modern

 Just round the Place Royale, the Royal Museums of Fine Arts of Belgium inspire contemplation.
-A few metres from each other, linked by a single corridor, the Royal Museums of Fine Arts: Museum of Ancient Art (BRUXELLES)
+A few metres from each other, linked by a single corridor, the Musée Oldmasters Museum, Ancient Art, Fine Arts Museum of Belgium (BRUXELLES)

-and the BOZAR - Turn of the Century Museum (BRUXELLES) provide a most pleasant walk.
+and the Royal Fine Arts Museums - Musée Fin-de-Siècle Museum (BRUXELLES) provide a most pleasant walk.

 I enjoy wandering here to admire the masterpieces of Rubens, Breughel or Jeroen Bosch.
 I stand astounded in the Breughel room that boasts some of the master¿s finest paintings: "The Census of Bethlehem", "The Adoration of the Magi", "The Fall of Icarus", etc.

 I also learn that the collection of the 17th century Dutch painting is one of the finest in Europe...
 Down below, in the basements of the modern art section, I go from Fauvism to Expressionism and onto Surrealism.